jbryan2ufl/BigBrother/README.md

-Populate the token.env file with your
+Populate the token.env file with your Discord token.
+Do not forget to remove the .txt extension.